How to Take Modeling Digitals and Polaroids

 If you have spent any time researching modeling agencies and trying to learn how to get agency signed, then you should be familiar with these 2 terms:

 Modeling digitals and polaroids are interchangeable terms within the modeling industry which both mean the same thing.
-Some agency will use the term digitals while others will often say polaroids.
+Some agencies will use the term "digitals" while others will often say "polaroids".